gsaegom/gsaegom/README.md

 ## About Me 🧔🏽

-💻☕ Currently working as a Java developer for a multinational insurance company
+💻☕ Currently working as a full-stack developer for a multinational insurance company
 🤓 Always looking to learn new things and participate in cool projects!
 📍 Based in Barcelona, Spain
 📖🎧 Also a translator and conference interpreter